MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Remove-Item.md

 The **Recurse** parameter might not delete all subfolders or all child items.
 This is a known issue.

 > [!NOTE]
-> This behavior was fixed in Windows versions 1909 and up.
+> This behavior was fixed in Windows versions 1909 and newer.

 ```yaml
 Type: System.Management.Automation.SwitchParameter